Photoshop CC 2017 is officially here, and it rolls out exciting new features for designers and digital photographers.

 - Lowering the learning barrier for beginners – New things to help users get started and achieve success quickly.

-All the new features from the last release, Photoshop CC 2015.5, all get upgrades and feature enhancements.
-They provide better results and better performance as well as incorporate feature requests for more control and precision.
+All the new features from the last release, Photoshop CC 2015.5, get upgrades and feature enhancements.
+They provide better results and performance and incorporate feature requests for more control and precision.

 Table of contents